phartenfeller/natgeo_wallpaper/readme.md

 ## Roadmap
 - [ ] Fix bug that sometimes the Background is black on Windows
 - [ ] Add a better way to execute it on startup
+- [ ] Refactoring
+- [ ] Code only works if folders pics and logs exist